andreaspeters/cmdline/README.md

 ## Notice

-This is a fork of the Original CMDLine from (Julian Schutsch )[https://wiki.lazarus.freepascal.org/CmdLine].
+This is a fork of the Original CMDLine from [Julian Schutsch](https://wiki.lazarus.freepascal.org/CmdLine).

 Changes you can find in CHANGELOG.md